-If you did not purchase this type of insurance, you can make a claim against the other driver’s car insurance.
-Once the insurance adjuster for the other driver has investigated the accident and determined that the other driver was at fault, the insurance company for the other driver will pay for a rental car while your car is being repaired (this claim is called “loss of use”).
+If you did not purchase this type of insurance, you can make a claim against the other driver’s car insurance. this claim is called “loss of use.”
+The insurance company for the at-fault driver will be liable for rental car fees while your car is being repaired.

 6. Can I get compensation for my pain and suffering?

 Most insurance companies will not voluntarily agree to pay for pain and suffering damages.
 Recovery for personal injuries often requires witness statements and doctor reports to support the claim.
-An attorney experienced with accident cases will know what proof is needed to prove the claim and what is a fair settlement.
+Experienced attorneys will know how to prove the claim and what is a fair settlement.

 7. My accident was a short time ago, but the insurance company is offering me money now, should I take it?

 Be very careful.
 Insurance companies make a profit by keeping money and investing it, not by paying it to injured victims.
-An early offer may not fully compensate you for your injuries, especially, if you have not had medical tests that show the extent of your injuries.
-Remember that once you accept the offer of the insurance company, they will pay you no further money.
-This will be true even if you find out later that your injury is worse than you thought.
+An early offer may not fully compensate you for your injuries.
+A doctor should evaluate you to determine the extent of your injuries.
+Remember, once you accept the offer of the insurance company, they will pay you no further money.
+This will be true, even if you find out later that your injury is worse than you thought.

 8. If I hire a lawyer, what will the lawyer do for me?

-Your lawyer should thoroughly investigate your accident; obtain statements from witnesses and police reports; help you make claims for your medical bills and lost wages; help you have your car repaired; research the law that applies to your case; preserve the evidence of your damages in a way that will be admissible in court if it is necessary to go to trial; advise you about the value of your claim; and take your case to trial if it is necessary in order to obtain fair compensation for you.
+Your lawyer should thoroughly investigate your accident.
+He should obtain statements from witnesses and police reports He should help you make claims for your medical bills and lost wages A lawyer would help you have your car repaired and advise you about the value of your claim.
+A lawyer will take your case to trial if it is necessary in order to obtain fair compensation for you.

-9. If I hire a lawyer, how does he or she get paid?
+9. If I hire a lawyer, how do I pay him or her?

 Attorneys will take car accident cases on a contingent fee basis.
 This means that the attorney will take a percentage of your recovery.
 In New York, the amount of the fee is 33 1/3%.

 Our office will not charge any fee to meet with people to determine if they have a case.
-We will also help you process your claim for medical benefits and lost wages and help you get your car repaired at no additional charge.
+We will also help you process your no-fault claim for medical benefits and lost wages at no additional charge.